 Kitchen Ergonomics 101: How to Organise Your Kitchen

 Never underestimate the importance of arranging your kitchen appliances.
-A well-designed kitchen is always at its full when it comes to function and comfort.
-Proper organisation of your kitchen appliances and utensils helps you make the most out of your kitchen space.
+A well-designed kitchen is always at its best when it comes to function and comfort.
+Proper organisation of your kitchen appliances and utensils helps you make the most of your kitchen space.

-The term ergonomics is widely known in the workplace setting.
-This is how space is modified to fit human's physical needs, giving comfort and security.
-Although more popular in the workplace, ergonomics is just as paramount for your household.
+The term "ergonomics" is widely known in the workplace setting.
+This is how space is modified to fit humans' physical needs, giving comfort and security.
+Although more popular in the workplace, ergonomics is just as important in the home.

-Read on to discover how ergonomics improve your kitchen workflow and your back health.
+Read on to discover how ergonomics can improve your kitchen workflow and convenience.

-You spend minutes to hours in your kitchen preparing delicious meals for your family or guests.
-If you love baking, chances are you are more exposed to more repetitive tasks like transferring trays inside and outside your oven.
-If your kitchen is not designed to support your posture, doing repetitive kitchen tasks will result in neck, shoulders, and back pain.
+You spend minutes to hours in your kitchen preparing delicious meals for your family and guests.
+If you love baking, chances are you are more exposed to repetitive tasks like transferring trays inside and outside your oven.
+If your kitchen is not designed to support your posture, doing repetitive kitchen tasks will result in neck, shoulder, and back pain.
 As a dedicated home chef, it is essential to make your kitchen design work for you.

 Here are some simple ways to organise your kitchen:

-Having dedicated working zones based on your kitchen triangles helps you arrange your kitchen items based on your needs and keep them at the right place where they belong.
-For a modern kitchen, we will divide the kitchen into various zones: Food preparation, cooking, baking, storing, and cleaning, still revolving around the working triangle.
+Having dedicated working zones based on your kitchen triangles helps you arrange your kitchen items based on your needs and keep them in the right place where they belong.
+For a modern kitchen, we will divide the kitchen into various zones: food preparation, cooking, baking, storing, and cleaning, still revolving around the working triangle.